The Characteristics of God:

 “By employing mathematics as a language, science can describe situations which are completely beyond the power of human beings to imagine.
 Indeed, most of modern physics falls into this category. [...]
 It may be logically impossible for anyone to be able to correctly visualize certain physical systems, such as atoms, because they contain features that simply do not exist in the world of our experience. [...]
 Failure of the human imagination to grasp certain crucial features of reality is a warning that we cannot expect to base great religious truths (such as the nature of the creation) on simple-minded ideas of space, time and matter.”

-Despite the contents of parts of scripture, these conclusions were naturally reached by some of the leading historical Christian theologians.
+These conclusions have been reached by some of the leading historical Christian theologians.
 St Thomas Aquinas in the second book of his Summae Theologiae concludes that god cannot change itself, cannot be weary, or forget, or repent, or be angry or sad.
 It cannot undo the past, St Aquinas says, or make itself not exist.
-This is all because all these things are temporal events that require God to be subject to time itself; but as time is a dimension created by god, God is above and outside it.3
+This is all because all these things are temporal events that require God to be subject to time itself; but as time is a dimension created by god, God is above and outside it.4

 The Bible (NIV).
 The NIV is the best translation for accuracy whilst maintaining readability.
 Multiple authors, a compendium of multiple previously published books.
 I prefer to take quotes from the NIV but where I quote the Bible en masse I must quote from the KJV because it is not copyrighted, whilst the NIV is.
 [Book Review]

-God And The New Physics (1984).
+(1984) God And The New Physics.
 Penguin 2006 edition.
 Davies is a Professor in theoretical physics who has published ground-breaking research.In chapter 9, "Time", Davies presents some interesting and thought-provoking material on these topics.

 Russell, Bertrand.
 (1872-1970)